nymea/nymea-remoteproxy/README.md

 # Server API

 Once a client connects to the proxy server, he must authenticate him self by passing the token received from the nymea-cloud mqtt connection request.

+## Basic flow

+#### First client

+1. Connect to the proxy server
+2. Say hello, in order to know the version, name and API version of the server
+3. Authenticate with a token
+4. Wait for the tunnel established notification

+#### Second client

+1. Connect to the proxy server
+2. Say hello, in order to know the version, name and API version of the server
+3. Authenticate with a token (this has to be the same token as the first client showed)
+4. Wait for the tunnel established notification

+Once both clients are authenticated, the proxy server will send the `RemoteProxy.TunnelEstablished` notification containing the information of the other tunnel participent.
+Any traffic coming from he socket is from the remote partner, and any messge sent to the socket will go to the remote partner.

+If anything goes wrong, or the tunnel partner disconnects from the proxy, the server will close the other client connection.
+If any data will be sent between `Authenticate` method and `TunnelEstablished` notification, the server will close the socket.

 ## Message format